MicrosoftDocs/dynamics-365-ai/ai-docs/sales/relationship-analytics.md

     Also, show the top three most active contacts for the deal from you and your customer's organizations with the last interaction time details.

 2. **Customer interactions**: Shows the latest insight on average interactions with customers compared to similar deals that are closed as won.
-Also, suggest the next best interaction that you can do with this deal.

     The graph displays the total number of activities initiated by members of your team and by the customer compared with the similar deals.
 The activities are broken down by general type such as email, meetings, and phone calls.

 3. **Hourly investment**: Shows the latest insight with average time spent on similar deals that are closed as won compared to the current deal.
-Also, suggest the next best action that you can do with this deal.

     The graph displays the average time spent in interacting with customers in similar deals compared with the current deal.

 4. **Response time**: Shows the latest insight on average time (in hours) take to respond to customer queries compared to similar deals that are closed as won.
-Also, suggest the next best action that you can do with this deal.

     The graph displays how fast you and your team is responding to customers in the current deal compared with similar deals.

 5. **Response ratio**: Shows the latest insight on the rate at which the response is given to customers compared to similar deals that are closed as won.
-Also, suggest the next best action that you can do with this deal.

-    The graph displays the percentage of the rate at which you and your team are responding to customers in the current deal compared with similar deals.
+    The graph displays the percentage at which you and your team are responding to customers in the current deal compared with similar deals.

-6. **Similar won deals**: Shows the list of similar opportunities that are closed as won deals.
+6. **Similar won deals**: Shows the list of similar opportunities that are closed as won.
 The columns display activities count, time spent, response time, and response ration for each opportunity.
 You can select and open an opportunity to view what has worked better in the deal to close as won and implement these observations in the current deal to close as won.
 The list refreshes every seven days.

 <a name="Calculations"></a>